-Coin-Operated Press is an artist-led organisation established in 2020.
-We are based in Scotland and run by zine-makers Katie Mayes and Chloe Henderson.
+Coin-Operated Press is an artist-led social enterprise established in 2020.
+We are based in Scotland and run by zine-makers Katie McCann and Chloe Henderson.
 We are based in Scotland, where we host workshops, run zine fairs, create educational online content, produce, publish, and distribute our own collaborative zines.

 What is a zine?
 A zine is a booklet-style artwork that you make yourself, and give away, swap, or sell for the cost of printing.
 Zines enable adaptable learning and provide a creative outlet that can be accessed by anyone regardless of experience or skill level.

 We believe everybody is an artist, and all you need are the right tools and a little encouragement to have your voice heard in your own handmade publication.